 - the name and address of the secretary

 - the names and addresses of at least 500 members who are electors

 - declarations of party membership, completed and signed by the members

 Applications for registration will be determined in the order in which they are received.

-The application process takes approximately three months to complete.
-The Commission completes two tests (electoral roll and membership verification) to satisfy that the party may be eligible for registration before placing a notice for the party registration in the Government Gazette and a newspaper circulating generally in the State.
+The application process takes approximately four months to complete.
+The Commission assesses the application before placing a notice for the party registration in the Government Gazette and a newspaper circulating generally in the State.

 The public notice sets out the name and abbreviation of the party, as well as the name and address of the Party Secretary.
 The notice also invites any elector who believes that the application is not in accordance with the Electoral Act 1907 to lodge a statement with the Electoral Commissioner within one month of the notice.

 If a statement of objection is received from an elector, provided it is not frivolous, the Commission will invite the applicant to submit a reply statement to the Commissioner.